EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/README.md

 - [docs/raspberry_pi_setup.md](docs/raspberry_pi_setup.md): Setup the raspberry pi 4 for listening to commands and transmit them to the robot on startup.
 - [src/README.md](src/README.md): Instructions for downloading ROS2,building packages and running them.
+- [docs/developer_guide.md](docs/developer_guide.md): Guide for developers to create new ros2 nodes for communicating with the robot, and updating the robot driver itself.

 ## Table of Contents